hanhanwu/Hanhan_Applied_DataScience/README.md

 * [Python Linear Programming - scipy.optimize.linprog][55]
   * [How to use this library...][56]
   * Only supports minimized problem, so you need to adjust the optimization function if it's supposed to be maximized

+### [Pareto Front][127]
+* When you have multiple evluation metrics (or objective functions), this method helps to find those records with at least 1 metric wroks better.
+* With this method, it helps remove more unnecessary records --> more efficient.
+* It can be used in param tuning.
+* The idea can be modified for other use, such as instead of having at least 1 metric works better, we can define all the metrics or a certain metrics work better, etc.

 ## Interpretating Machine Learning Model
 ### Lime - Visualize feature importance for all machine learning models